Solomon Areda: Appointment to the position of Deputy Chief Justice

 On 1 November 2018, Prime Minister Abiy Ahmed announced the nomination of Meaza Ashenafi and Solomon Areda Waktolla to the Chief justice and Deputy Chief Justice position of the Federal Supreme Court of Ethiopia respectively in the Ethiopian Parliament.
 The House of People's Representatives (HPR) approved their appointment by unanimous vote.
 Some of the parliamentarians who spoke during the nomination have also praised the Prime Minister Abiy Ahmed for his picks based on meritocracy.

-Deputy Chief Justice Solomon Waktolla, serving alongside newly appointed Chief Justice Meaza Ashenafi,was engaged with reforming and modernizing the Ethiopian Judiciary since coming into office.
+Deputy Chief Justice Solomon Waktolla, serving alongside newly appointed Chief Justice Meaza Ashenafi, was engaged with reforming and modernizing the Ethiopian Judiciary since coming into office.
 He had also presided over one of the cassation benches of the Federal Supreme court.
 Furthermore, he served as a Deputy chair of the Council of the Constitutional Inquiry of Ethiopia.

 On 17 January 2023, Meaza Ashenafi and Solomon Areda Waktolla resigned from their post.
 A letter of HoPR did not mention the reason behind their resignations.

-Contributions to the Judicial Reform in Ethiopia

-Justice Solomon Waktolla served as a Deputy Chief Justice from November 2018 to January 2023.
-He was involved in the judicial reform in Ethiopia, which aimed to enhance the performance, independence, and accessibility of the federal courts.
-His participation in the Comprehensive Justice System Reform Program Base Line Study led to various reform activities.

-During his tenure, Justice Waktolla was instrumental in bolstering the independence of the judiciary.
-He harbored a distinct and ambitious vision of transforming the judiciary from a weak and subservient institution into a strong and independent one.
-Working alongside Chief Justice Meaza Ashenafi, he undertook historic and pragmatic steps to ensure that the judiciary served as the custodian of the constitution, the defender of human rights, and the advocate of the rule of law.
-To realize this vision, he initiated and implemented several innovative and bold reforms that successfully fostered an independent judiciary.

-He was pivotal in the enactment of two significant proclamations, Proclamation No. 1233/2021 and 1234/2021.
-These set new structures, procedures, and standards for the federal courts and judges.
-He also played a key role in the issuance of numerous directives and regulations to address the challenges and gaps in the judicial system.
-These legal reforms were designed to make the judiciary more efficient, effective, transparent, and accountable in delivering justice to the public by successfully addressing the main bottlenecks of the Ethiopian judicial system.